shanerobinson/tea-base-template/README.md

 ![npmrundev](_npmrundev.png)

-3. You use `control c` to stop the dev server.
+3. _You use `control c` to stop the dev server._
+4. `code .` will launch VSCode in that directory, ready to get to work!

 ## Step 3.
 Browse Local Dev Site